tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/streams_and_tables.md

 ## Tables
 A table in `ksqlDB` represents a **mutable** view of a stream.
 It is a continuously updated result set derived from one or more streams.
+Tables are used for maintaining the current state and performing aggregations or joining operations on the data.
 Tables have to define a required **key** that allows efficient retrieval of specific records based on the key value.
-`ksqlDB` tables are usually stored in compacted Kafka topics that are a special type of topic in Kafka that retains only the most recent value for each key within the topic after compaction.
+`ksqlDB` tables are usually stored in **compacted** Kafka topics that are a special type of topic in Kafka that retains only the most recent value for each key within the topic after compaction.

+Retention policies determine how long or how much data is retained in a topic based on either **time** or **space** constraints.
+These policies are configured using the `cleanup.policy` and related properties.

+The `retention.ms` configuration specifies the maximum amount of time that a message will be retained in a topic.

+The `retention.bytes` configuration sets the maximum size of the log segments in a topic.

 Example:
 ```bash